alphatecau/Wealth-OS/docs/index.md

 # Wealth-OS

-Welcome to Wealth-OS Knowledge System.
+Welcome to the Wealth-OS Knowledge System.